-The Catalyst team had the pleasure of interviewing Alanna Sereboff to talk about her upcoming article “Making America Afraid Again: The Criminalization and Securitization of Migration in Post-9/11 America” in Chrysalis.
+The Catalyst team had the pleasure of interviewing Alanna Sereboff to talk about her upcoming article “Making America Afraid Again: The Criminalization and Securitization of Migration in Post-9/11 America” in the Spring 2019 issue of Chrysalis.
 Her article looks at the Trump, Obama, and Bush administrations in the United States and their policies regarding immigration and refugees.
 If you want to know more about her article, you can watch her thesis video.

 Alanna is a second year student from Maryland pursuing a degree in international development studies with a double minor in political science and social entrepreneurship.
 Interestingly, Alanna filled her application to study at McGill the day after the successful election of Donald Trump.
 Another important reason Alanna chose this school is because she found that McGill was one of the only institutions that offered a program in international development studies.
 Since then, Alanna has found interest in refugee and migration studies along with gender studies.